 NoCode was originally created as a side project in October 2016, with the vision to empower and inspire non-technical entrepreneurs and makers!

-In September 2018 the site was acquired by Concrete Capital.
+In September 2018 the site was acquired by Concrete Capital and in 2022 acquired by Stacker.

 When the idea for NoCode was first conceived, there were only a few scattered tools and resources, with little content online for non-techs looking to build digital products.
 Fast-forward just two years and the space is booming with new tools launching weekly aiming to lower the barrier to entry!

 NoCode has been at the forefront of this ever-expanding domain, becoming the platform for non-techs to discover the latest tools and resources.